BMB 490/491: Cellular Dynamics

 Cell Biology Undergraduate Research Team

 BMB 490 and 491, that launched in Fall 2020, are designed as a two semester (Fall/Spring) immersive research experience.
 Each cohort of students will form a research team that pursues a defined hypothesis-driven research question in a fast-tracked version of a start-to-finish research project.
 Participating students will gain a better understanding of how scientific research is conducted, and whether a research-related career path appeals to them.
-BMB 490 will include training in research ethics, experimental design, model systems (i.e. C. elegans animal models or mammalian cell culture, experimental approaches in cell and molecular biology.
+BMB 490 will include training in research ethics, experimental design, model systems (i.e. C. elegans animal models or mammalian cell culture) and experimental approaches used to study cell and molecular biology.
 Students will perform data analysis and learn to critically interpret data.
 By the end of the fall semester, students will have conducted and analyzed 2-3 experiments.
 In BMB 491, students will focus on communicating their research findings.
 This will include analysis and discussion of scientific literature, a publication-style written article, and a presentation at the Spring Undergraduate Research Exhibition.
 In addition to building technical skills and a deeper understanding of cell structure and function, this program will promote student-driven discovery, collaboration, and creative thinking, with the hope that each project will result in submission of a small publication with all participating students listed as authors.

 - Pre-requisite: BMB/MICRB 251 or BIOL 230